 Feline Leukemia Virus

-- The least common type, occurring in about 1 percent of FeLV-infected cats.
-It causes severe anemia
+FeLV-C: This strain occurs in only about 1 percent of all FeLV-infected cats.
+It causes severe anemia in the cat.

 - Progressive weight loss